taylorbf/DMP16/class8/README.md

 ```

 The above example would set every pixel on the canvas to the color red -- `rgb(255,0,0)`.
-This is equivalent the `background()` function in p5 -- in fact, this is pretty much how that function is written, under the hood!
+This is equivalent the `background()` function in p5 -- in fact, this is the gist of how that function is written, under the hood!

 ## Basic Video In & Out

-p5 contains a `createCapture()` function for accessing a computer's video camera.
+p5 contains a `createCapture()` function for accessing a computer's default video camera.

 ```